ministryofjustice/et-full-system/README.md

 * on_failure (default) - means record everything but throw away passing tests - useful for seeing what went wrong when developing
 * false - means don't record anything
 * true - means record everything
-* @tag1,@tag2,@anyothertag,~@butnotthisone - Uses cucumber tagging to work out whether to or not (these tags can be anything you want)
+* @tag1,@tag2,@anyothertag,~@butnotthisone - Uses cucumber tagging to work out whether to or not (these tags can be anything you want).
+Can be useful for presentational purposes

 ### RECORD_VNC_FROM

 If your VNC server is not on port 5900 on the same server that provides the selenium services, you can control where to record video from by setting this value to something like this :- "vnc://host:port"

+### SELENIUM_VNC_PORT

+If set, the VNC port that selenium exposes will be forwarded to this port.
+Otherwise, it is random

+### SELENIUM_PORT

+The selenium port that the tests talk to can be set using this.
+If not set, it is random.
+This could be useful if you wanted to use the docker setup for all of its supporting services, but run the actual tests in ruby on your local machine.
+Without this, your code would not know which port to connect to.